Butterfat - the particles of fat in milk.

 As legend has it, coloring was originally added to distinguish where a particular cheddar cheese was made.
 Yellow cheeses derive their color from an additive.
 Cheddar cheese made traditionally have no color additives, thereby retaining the natural white color and no artificial coloring.

 What all is in milk?

 Milk contains high quality protein, minerals, calcium, phosphorus, magnesium and zinc.
 Calcium is more available in milk.

-What is better about milk from Jersey Cows?
-(The Ballard herd)
+What is better about milk from Jersey Cows used to make Ballard Cheese?